Cyndi Lauper: 2020–present: Let the Canary Sing, farewell tour, Grammy Salute, Las Vegas residency

 Let the Canary Sing, a documentary directed by Alison Ellwood about Lauper's career debuted on Paramount+ on June 4, 2024.
 The soundtrack for the documentary had been released on May 31, 2024.
 One day before the release of Let the Canary Sing, Lauper announced that she would be holding one last series of concerts before retiring from touring.
-Her Girls Just Wanna Have Fun Farewell Tour began in Montreal, Canada, on October 18, 2024, and ended on August 30, 2025, at the Hollywood Bowl.
+Her Girls Just Wanna Have Fun Farewell Tour began in Montreal, Canada, on October 18, 2024, and initially ended on August 30, 2025, at the Hollywood Bowl.
 Lauper stated she wanted to host the farewell tour to properly thank her fans while she was still in good shape.
 On June 29, 2024, Lauper performed at the Glastonbury Festival in Pilton, Somerset, England.
+In later time, it was reported that an upcoming concert at the Atlantis Paradise Island in Paradise Island, Bahamas would also be part of the tour Girls Just Want to Have Fun tour as well.

 On October 5, 2025, her "Grammy Salute" special, which was held at the Hollywood Bowl, aired on CBS and Paramount+.
-The next day, the singer announced her first-ever residency, Cyndi Lauper: Live in Las Vegas, taking place at the Colosseum at Caesars Palace, with concerts starting in April 2026.
+The next day, the singer announced her first-ever residency, Cyndi Lauper: Live in Las Vegas, taking place at the Colosseum at Caesars Palace (April 24-May 2, 2026).

 On November 8, 2025, Lauper was inducted into the Rock and Roll Hall of Fame.

+Lauper performed at Rock in Lisboa on June 27 in Lisbon, Portugal.

+On July 23, 2026, Mattel released a WWE 3-pack set of action figures on Mattel Creations.com, as well as part of the WWE's 2026 San Diego Comic-Con merchandise, as part of Mattel Creations' "WWE Rock 'n' Wrestling" edition which includes Lauper, Captain Lou Albano and Rowdy Rowdy Piper.
+This 3-pack action figure set, which would mark the first time Lauper was included as a WWE action figure, pays tribute to the June 16, 1984 episode of Piper's Pit where Lauper and Albano clashed.

+On September 15, 2026 Lauper released a 40th Anniversary Edition of her second album ”True Colors”.
+The anniversary album includes two new songs ”The River Cried” and a cover of The Beatles song ”Across The Universe”.
+The album also includes live song from her Paris concert held on March 12, 1987.